eabg/django-ftp-deploy/README.rst

 django-ftp-deploy allows you to automatically deploy GIT repositories to FTP servers.
 You don't need to install git on the server!

-.. warning:: Version 1.1 is completely rewritten and not back compatible with version 1.0

 **Features:**